Moesif/moesif-browser-js/README.md

 By default, `localStorage` is set.
 The allowed values are `localStorage`, `cookie`, and `none`.

-When set to `cookie`, session and attribution tracking is stored in localStorage, with fallback to cookie.
+When set to `localStorage `, session and attribution tracking is stored in localStorage, with fallback to cookie.
-When set to `localStorage`, session and attribution tracking is stored in cookies only, which can enable cross domain tracking.
+When set to `cookie`, session and attribution tracking is stored in cookies only, which can enable cross domain tracking.
 When set to `none`, nothing will be persisted.
 Not recommended except for advanced use cases as refreshing the browser tab will create a new user session.

 When set to `cookie`, the following additional options can be set.